RoadieHQ/marketing-site/content/docs/tech-insights/enforce-branch-protection/index.md

     | Fact | Branch Protection |
     | Fact operator | Is True |

-  We now have a condition which pass when a Component has branch protection enabled on the default branch.
+  We now have a condition which passes when a Component has branch protection enabled on the default branch.

   You can use the “DRY RUN” button to test these conditions against some Components in your catalog, ensure they operate the way you would expect, and return the correct pass or fail result.